GlobalFishingWatch/pyseas/README.md

 to omit the *notebook* dependencies.
 If you are not interested in the `Examples` notebooks, you may omit `-e` and avoid the in-place install.

+## Documentation

+Examples of common plotting tasks are show in [doc/Examples.ipynb](doc/examples.ipynb)

 ## Acknowledgments

 * EEZ boundaries are drawn using *World EEZ v11* from [Marine Regions](https://www.marineregions.org/)